What is the mode of action of azithromycin

 This interference with protein synthesis leads to the inhibition of bacterial growth and multiplication.
 Azithromycin is effective against a wide range of bacteria, including Gram-positive and Gram-negative bacteria, as well as atypical pathogens.

-See also Azithromycin skin rash pictures
+See also Azithromycin and delsym

 Unique Mechanism